-This course is the first part in a two-semester survey of world history from prehistoric to present times.
-During this course we will be looking at the history of human activities throughout the world from prehistoric times to around the year 1500.
-Because of the scope of this course, we will be unable to explore any one region or civilization in depth.
-Instead, we will attempt to look at the history of the world in order to understand the emergence of civilizations, societies, religions and cultures, and to recognize the connections between different peoples and across time.
+In this course we will be exploring Asian history not merely as a review of dynasties and wars.
 Though an understanding of "what happened when" is critical as a foundation, we will go beyond names and dates.
 Instead, we will look at the social bonds and conflicts created by culture, religion and trade.
-We will discuss the patterns of society and government that our ancestors developed in order to meet their desire for political and social stability.
-By the end of the course, students will understand the main trends in world history from its beginnings until early modern times.
+We will discuss the patterns of government and society that Asian peoples developed in order to meet their desire for political and social stability.
+By the end of the course, students will have a general understanding of the most important ideas, personalities, movements, and events in East Asian History.